hamzeh-shaghlil/terrform-task/README.md

 ### Prerequisites

-- Terraform latest version proper with your operating system and architecture.
+-  The latest version of Terraform.
-- :cloud: AWS Account with proper AWS Credentials
+- :cloud: AWS Account with proper AWS Credentials.